EscapeTheX/escapethex.github.io/_posts/O-Problema-das-VPNs-e-o-Pseudoanonimato.markdown

 <p>_________________________________________________________________________________________________________________</p>
 <p><b>REFERÊNCIAS</b></p>
 <p>- <a href="https://www.computerworld.com.pt/2015/07/02/servicos-de-vpn-menos-seguros-do-que-se-pensava/">Serviços de VPN menos seguros do que se pensava</a><br>
+- <a href="https://www.techradar.com/vpn/vpn-tunnels-explained-how-to-keep-your-internet-data-secure">VPN Tunnels explained: what are they and how can they keep your internet data secure</a><br>
+- <a href="https://pt.linkedin.com/pulse/maldito-ransomware-vpn-e-lgpd-nilson-vianna-m-sc-">Nilson Viana - Maldito Ransomware...
+VPN e LGPD</a><br>
 - <a href="https://sciendo.com/article/10.1515/popets-2015-0006">A Glance through the VPN Looking Glass: IPv6 Leakage and DNS Hijacking in Commercial VPN clients</a><br>
 - <a href="https://gizmodo.uol.com.br/internet-desligar-de-repente/">O que aconteceria se a internet inteira desligasse de repente?</a><br>
 - <a href="https://www.wired.com/story/china-russia-vpn-crackdown/">The Attack on Global Privacy Leaves Few Places To Turn</a><br>
+- <a href="https://github.com/Attacks-on-Tor/Attacks-on-Tor">Attacks On Tor</a><br>
+-